openingscience/book/_posts/2013-08-26-making_data_citeable.md

 ---
 layout: post
 title: "Making data citeable: DataCite"
+modified_date: 15 September 2013
 authors:
  - name: Jan Brase
    orcid: 0000-0002-8250-6253
-categories: [cases_recipes_howtos]
+category: cases_recipes_howtos
 tags: [persistent identifiers, research data]
+abstract: "In 2005 the German National Library of Science and Technology started assigning DOI names to datasets to allow stabile linking between articles and data.
+In 2009 this work lead to the funding of DataCite, a global consortium of libraries and information institutions with the aim to enable scientists to use datasets as independently published records that can be shared, referenced and cited."
 ---

-## Abstract

-In 2005 the German National Library of Science and Technology started assigning DOI names to datasets to allow stabile linking between articles and data.
-In 2009 this work lead to the funding of DataCite, a global consortium of libraries and information institutions with the aim to enable scientists to use datasets as independently published records that can be shared, referenced and cited.

 Data integration with text is an important aspect of scientific collaboration.
 It allows verification of scientific results and joint